The University of South Florida (BS in Chemistry with Mathematics Minor)

 After graduating high school in 2011, I moved to Columbus, OH to attend The Ohio State University and was soon hired by The Tutoring Club of Hilliard.
 I had to take a series of tests in mathematics, reading, writing, chemistry, biology, physics, and US history.
 While with The Tutoring Club, I tutored almost 100 students one-on-one and taught five SAT prep classes with thirty to thirty five students in each.
 I'm unsure of the exact amount of hours that I tutored, but I worked approximately fifteen hours a week for twenty months, so that multiplies to roughly 1300 hours.
 My supervisors at this tutoring center taught me a lot about conveying information to others.
 Every tutor on this website has a good understanding of a subject like elementary math.
 However, even some of the most intelligent people in the world have trouble passing their knowledge along to others.
 While working for The Tutoring Club, I learned several different ways to explain the exact same concept.
 Different people learn through different means.
-If a student is having trouble understanding a concept or problem, I can alter my method of explanation.
-Most students have to conform to their teacher's methods, but I've learned to adjust my teaching approach to fit each individuals' style of learning.
-I worked with The Tutoring Club for a little less than 20 months, spending my last eight months solely teaching SAT prep classes.
+If a student is having trouble understanding a concept or problem, I have the ability to easily alter my method of explanation.
+Most students have to conform to their teachers' methods, but I've learned to adjust my tutoring approach to fit each individual's style of learning.
+I worked with The Tutoring Club for almost 20 months, spending my last eight solely teaching SAT prep classes.
 I tutored people as young as five and as old as fifty in a vast variety of different subjects, specializing in SAT prep and secondary level mathematics and science courses.
-I also gained ample experience working on reading comprehension, handwriting, and elementary math and science with children under age eleven.

-USF CHEMISTRY STUDENTS ONLY: MESSAGE ME USING PROMO CODE USFCHEM TO RECEIVE $5 OFF PER HOUR!
 I've been tutoring secondary level mathematics and science courses since 2007 and doing SAT preparation since 2011.
-In the Spring of 2016, I graduated cum laude from The University of South Florida, earning a bachelors of science in chemistry with a minor in mathematics.
-I am currently working on my graduate coursework in an effort to earn a
+In the Spring of 2016, I graduated cum laude from The University of South Florida, earning a bachelors of science in

-Unlike many tutors, I don't increase my rate for groups.
-Students who do not show up or who try to cancel within 3 hours of a scheduled lesson will be charged a $35 cancellation fee.
+Unlike many tutors, I do not increase my rate for groups.
+Students who do not show up or who try to cancel within 5 hours of a scheduled lesson will be charged a $35 cancellation fee.

 Ryan has helped me raise my SAT score to a score that I can confidently leave high school with.
 He is very nice/understanding and will take as long as needed to go over something you don't understand.
 He also really enjoys what he teaches, especially math, which makes learning it even more enjoyable.
 Definitely recommend him if you want to go into an SAT test confidently!